 - We recommend that you avoid the sweetener saccharine and limit aspartame-containing foods and drinks to one serving per day.

 What vitamins should I take while I’m pregnant?

 Vitamin B9 (Folic Acid): Take 0.8 mg per day, which is included in prenatal vitamins.
-Folic acid helps prevent birth defects of the brain and spinal cord, and it is very important to take a vitamin with folic acid in the first weeks of pregnancy.
+Folic acid helps prevent birth defects of the brain and spinal cord, and it is very important to take a vitamin with folic acid in the first weeks of pregnancy or even when trying to conceive.
 Include foods that contain folic acid in your diet: green leafy vegetables, orange juice, peas, beans, peanuts, fortified cereals, whole wheat bread.